eddzhang/pygame_chess/README.md

     wP.png, wR.png, wN.png, wB.png, wQ.png, wK.png
     bP.png, bR.png, bN.png, bB.png, bQ.png, bK.png

-4. Run the Python file:
+4. Run the Python file

 5. Click on a piece to select it, then click on a target square to move it.